MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dom.md

 3. Navigate to **Retail > Distributed order management > Setup > DOM parameters > Solver** tab

       -	Specify a value (no. of) in the field “Max auto-fulfillment attempts”.
-This parameter governs how many attempts will the DOM engine make to broker an order line to a location.
-If the DOM engine is not able to broker the order line to a location in the no. of attempts as defined in this parameter, then the DOM engine will flag the relevant order line as an exception and will skip the line from future execution runs till its status is manually re-set
+This parameter governs how many attempts the DOM engine will make to broker an order line to a location.
+If the DOM engine is not able to broker the order line to a location in the no. of attempts as defined in this parameter, then the DOM engine will flag the relevant order line as an exception and will skip the line from future execution runs till its status is manually reset

       -	Specify a value (in miles) in the field ‘Local store region radius’.
 This parameter helps to configure as to how locations are grouped and considered to be equal in terms of distance.
 For e.g.: if the value in this parameter is set to 100, then every store / DC within 100-mile radius of the fulfillment address is considered equal in terms of distance.